 Nearly 70% of the respondents reported that they were opting to substitute medical cannabis instead of prescription drugs such as opioid medications and antidepressants.
 Of the participants that chose to substitute cannabis for opioids, 59% were able to completely cease their opioid use altogether.
 Medical cannabis also helped 44.5% of patients to stop using alcohol, 31.1% to stop using tobacco, and 26.6% to stop using illicit substances.

 As a result, the researchers of this study conclude that “increased regulated access to medical and recreational cannabis can result in a reduction in the use of and subsequent harms associated with opioids, alcohol, tobacco, and other substances.”

 The Bottom Line

 While the vast majority of cannabis users will not become addicted, it is true that around 9% of people that use cannabis develop a cannabis use disorder.

-If you are in the 9% that has become addicted to cannabis, consider reaching out for help from family and loved ones, and seek a medical professional.
+If you are in the approximately one-tenth of users who have become addicted to cannabis, consider reaching out for help from family and loved ones and seek out a medical professional.
 There are many different existing psychological interventions these days designed to help those with cannabis use disorder.